 Our center focuses on diagnosing and treating infections that impact a woman’s gynecologic and reproductive health.
 The infections may be those of the female reproductive tract and female genitalia, infections during pregnancy, pelvic infections, post-operative infections, and sexually transmitted infections.

-In addition, we evaluate and manage non-infectious disorders of the vulva as well as vulvar diseases and/or care for women with recurrent or resistant vulvar or vaginal infections.
+In addition, we evaluate and manage non-infectious disorders of the vulva as well as vulvar diseases and/or care for women with non-infectious diseases or symptoms of the vulvar and vagina, such as vulvar and vaginal pain, lichen sclerosus and dermatitis.

-Oluwatosin Goje (Jaiyeoba), who leads the Reproductive Infectious Diseases Program at Cleveland Clinic, is an Obstetrician Gynecologist fellowship-trained in Infectious Diseases at the Medical University of South Carolina, Charleston, SC, one of four academic centers that offer this specialty training in North America.
+Oluwatosin Goje, who leads the Reproductive Infectious Diseases Program at Cleveland Clinic, is an Obstetrician Gynecologist fellowship-trained in Infectious Diseases at the Medical University of South Carolina, Charleston, SC, one of four academic centers that offer this specialty training in North America.

 What We Treat